 My father must have been embarrassed by my quitting the job that he used his influence to obtain for me, but to his credit he never made any critical remark to me.
 Thereafter, in the continuance of my education through college and post-graduate professional school, in the pursuit of a successful professional career, and in raising my own family, I have tried, and I believe that I succeeded, in earning my father’s respect, and hopefully I have atoned for the disappointment of quitting my job at his beloved Western Union.

-Capture your life story, family history and life lessons for your family to know and cherish.
+Capture your parent or grandparent’s life story, family history and life lessons for your family to know and celebrate.

-Here at Family Line Video, we produce Legacy Videos, modern-day memoirs that weave a filmed interview together with family photos, documents, maps and other memorabilia.
-The result is a beautiful “Moving Portrait” capturing you as your recount your life story and memories – a gift your family will treasure for generations to come.
+Here at Family Tree Video we produce Legacy Videos, modern-day memoirs that weave a filmed interview together with family photos, documents, maps and other memorabilia.
+The result is a beautiful “Moving Portrait” capturing your loved one sharing their life story and memories – a gift your family will treasure for generations to come.

-To learn more about capturing your life story in a Legacy Video, visit FamilyLineVideo.com.
+To learn more about capturing your parent or grandparent’s life story in a Legacy Video, visit FamilyTreeVideo.com

 Legacy Video Production